PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 16:14:21
+Last updated: 2024-04-02 16:15:24
-Random Quote: Strength does not come from physical capacity.
-It comes from an indomitable will. - Mahatma Gandhi
+Random Quote: You win the victory when you yield to friends. - Sophocles